 The first few weeks after your blepharoplasty Michigan will be the worst.
 Your stitches will be taken out in about a day, but everything else will take much longer.
 Depending on your occupation, you should be able to return to work in about 10 days, but the total, the recovery period can last weeks.
 It will most definitely be worth it in the end, but you may feel some depression in the first couple of weeks.

 Schedule an Appointment with Us Today

 We’re here to help, and the most important part of helping our patients is being available to answer any and all questions they may have.
-If we have missed any questions, give the Skin and Vein Center a call and we can discuss everything in detail!
+If we have missed any questions, give the Skin and Vein Center a call and we can discuss blepharoplasty in Michigan in detail!